pi-pi3/monopoly/README.md

 ## HS Emden/Leer

-This game was completed as my Java 101 assignment at my University, the University of Applied Sciences Emden/Leer.
+This game was completed as my Java 101 assignment at my University, the University of Applied Sciences Emden/Leer and turned in on the 31st January.